MicrosoftDocs/quantum-docs/articles/azure-quantum-glossary.md

 How a [quantum state](xref:microsoft.quantum.glossary-qdk#quantum-state) changes over time.
 For more information, see [Matrix exponentials](xref:microsoft.quantum.concepts.matrix-advanced#matrix-exponentials).

+## Floquet codes

+Floquet codes are a new class of error correction codes that respond to noise and errors dynamically, as compared to traditional correction codes that protect against static errors.

 ## Function

 A type of subroutine in the Q# language that is purely deterministic.
 While functions are used within quantum algorithms, they cannot act on [qubits](xref:microsoft.quantum.glossary-qdk#qubit) or call [operations](xref:microsoft.quantum.glossary-qdk#operation).
 For more information, see [The Q# user guide](xref:microsoft.quantum.user-guide-qdk.overview)